ntjess/typst-drafting/drafting.typ

 /// - `hidden` (bool): Whether to hide the margin note.
 This is useful for temporarily
 ///   disabling margin notes without removing them from the code
 /// - `caret-height` (length): Size of the caret from the text baseline
+/// - `link` ("line" | "index"): Whether to link the origin of the note to the note
+///   margin itself with a link or with an index.
 /// -> dictionary
 #let margin-note-defaults = state(
   "margin-note-defaults",